FutureFeed, CMMC 2.0, and Shared Responsibility

 - What FutureFeed is designed to do (and what it is not)

-- How it is classified under DoD CMMC regulations
+- How it is classified under DoD CMMC regulations - and why we recommend CRMA

 - Why a Customer Responsibility Matrix (CRM) is not required for FutureFeed